 The Pearl Of Africa

 Uganda offers the highest number of gorilla families (20) that can be tracked in the wild, with 19 habituated in Bwindi and 1 family in Mgahinga.
 Gorilla Trekking in Uganda is one of the most exciting wildlife activities you can partake in.
-To get up close to one of our closest living relatives in their own environment is truly unique, so much so that going on safari in Uganda was featured in the Fodor's Go List 2019. the NatGeo Traveller Cool List for 2019, Uganda also featured in the December 2018 issue of Travel Agent Magazine and was featured as one of the top places to visit in January 2019 by Lonely Planet
+To get up close to one of our closest living relatives in their own environment is truly unique, so much so that going on safari in Uganda has featured in numerous travel publications over the last few years as a "must see destination" on account of its Wildlife, Culture and Scenery:

 Chimpanzee Trekking in Uganda is one of the top experiences to do whilst on safari.
 This is because there is a concerted drive towards the conservation of approximately 5,000 chimpanzees that inhabit the country.
 Kibale Forest has the highest population with about 1,500 followed by Budongo Forest with about 650.
 In Queen Elizabeth National Park, about 250 chimpanzees live in the Kyambura Gorge and on Ngamba Island Sanctuary, 49 orphaned and rescued chimpanzees undergoing rehabilitation.
 The Kalinzu Forest Reserve in the Maramagambo Forest, one of Uganda’s biggest forests was recently gazetted and it too has chimpanzees.